agility-game/infrastructure/README.md

 Based on "A zero to production tutorial using Gitlab for CI/CD management." at https://github.com/valandro/gitlab-ci

+Based on "A collection of gitlab-ci examples" at https://github.com/dokku/gitlab-ci

 ## 100 - Introduction

 See [README.md](./100/README.md)